spatie/laravel-permission/docs/basic-usage/middleware.md

 You can register their aliases for easy reference elsewhere in your app:

-In Laravel 11+ open `/bootstrap/app.php` and register them there:
+Open `/bootstrap/app.php` and register them there:

 ```php
     ->withMiddleware(function (Middleware $middleware) {